This article was updated on 05/30/20.

 Prep your yard: Remove lawn furniture, lawn ornaments, and planters.
 Trim tree branches and shrubs that could act as projectiles in high winds.

-Completing these tasks can cost you up to $4,000, but that cost looks great compared with the cost of repairing potential damage.
+Completing these tasks can cost you a tidy sum, but that cost looks great compared with the cost of repairing potential damage.
 As always, take the proper safety measures in completing any of these tasks.

 About the Authors: